Taung Child

 The Taung Child (or Taung Baby) is the fossilised skull of a young Australopithecus africanus.
-It was discovered in 1924 by quarrymen working for the Northern Lime Company in Taung, South Africa.
-Raymond Dart described it as a new species in the journal Nature in 1925.
+It was discovered in Taung, South Africa in 1924 and described as a new species by Raymond Dart in 1925.
+The skull was one of the first early human fossils to be found in Africa, and the first evidence that humanity originated from the continent.

 The Taung skull is in repository at the University of Witwatersrand.
 Dean Falk, a specialist in brain evolution, has called it "the most important anthropological fossil of the twentieth century."